Policy Details Page

 Out-of-Season Sports Activities/Clinics

-- A practice is defined as a teaching phase of a sport to any present, past or future squad member while a student is in grades 7-12 during the school year.
-The school may not sponsor, promote or direct activities which resemble out-of-season practices or contests during the school year.
+A. A practice is defined as a teaching phase of a sport to any present, past or future squad member while a student is in grades 7-12 during the school year.
+The school may not sponsor, promote or direct activities which resemble out of season practices or contests during the school year A school staff member, who sponsors, promotes or directs such activities during the summer vacation shall either:

-- Participation in a high school commercial summer camp, clinic or other similar types of activity, organized by the participant’s coach, shall not begin until the conclusion of the final WIAA state tournament of the school year and must conclude by July 31st.
-Middle school students’ participation in a high school commercial summer camp, clinic or other similar types of activity, organized by the participant’s coach, shall not begin until the conclusion of the last middle school athletic activity of the school year and must also conclude by July 31st.
-The school should announce by the school bulletin that summer sports camp/clinic is neither endorsed nor sponsored by the district.
+B. Participation in summer activities organized by the participant’s coach, shall not begin until the conclusion of the final WIAA state tournament of the school year and must conclude by July 31st.
+Participation in summer activities is limited to students entering the grades 9-12 in the preceding school year.
+Middle school students’ participation in a high school commercial summer camp, clinic or other similar type of activity, organized by the participant’s coach, shall not begin until the conclusion of the last middle school athletic activity of the school year and must also conclude by July 31st

-- Coaches may not sponsor, promote, coach or direct activities which resemble out-of-season practices or contests in the sport they coach to any of their squad members or future squad members (grades 7-12) until after the school year’s final spring WIAA state tournament is completed (high school) or until after the completion of the final spring sports season (middle school).
+C. Coaches may not sponsor, promote, coach or direct activities which resemble out of season practices or contests in the sport they coach to any of their squad members or future squad members (grades 7 12) until after the school year’s final spring WIAA state tournament is completed (high school) or until after the completion of the final spring sports season (middle school).

-- The use of the school bulletin board, public address system or school newspaper for promotional purposes to announce sports clinics/camps shall fall within the same guidelines as applied to other commercial endeavors.
+D. The use of the school bulletin board, public address system or school newspaper for promotional purposes to announce sports clinics/camps shall be permitted for approved summer activities.

 Middle School Athletic Eligibility Requirements

-Students must be passing all classes with a C grade or higher in each class throughout the season to be eligible to participate in inter-school competition.
+Middle School students must maintain a 2.0 GPA (Grade Point Average) with no failing marks. to be eligible to participate in interscholastic competition.
 This eligibility will be determined by progress reports.
 Progress reports will be done at a minimum of every other week during each season, monitored by the school’s athletic director.
 If a student is ineligible to play, he/she will be placed on probation.
 During this time, the student will be allowed to practice but will not be allowed to play in a game until the student meets the academic standard stated above.

 The grade requirement may be waived by the building administration upon written request by the teacher and/or athletic director.